 Best cloud-based relational database options for the enterprise

-In the big data world the relational database -- where data is stored in a traditional row and column table format -- tends to get second billing to the newer, shinier unstructured data stores like NoSQL and open source solutions like Apache Hadoop and Hive.
+In the big data world the relational database -- where data is stored in a traditional row and column table format and programmed in SQL -- tends to get second billing to the newer, shinier unstructured data stores like NoSQL and open source solutions like Apache Hadoop and Hive.

 As is the general trend, enterprise customers are increasingly comfortable with cloud adoption, specifically the public cloud with the big three providers.